International Student Orientation

 - Information and materials on programs and services available on campus and in the community.

-The Spring 2014 International Student/SEVIS Orientation will be held Thursday, January 2 through Friday, January 3, with special assistance with getting settled on Wednesday, January 1*, so all F-1 students must arrive at Regent by Tuesday, December 31, 2013.
+The Fall 2014 International Student/SEVIS Orientation will be held Thursday, August 7 through Friday, August 8, with getting settled assistance on Wednesday, August 6*, so all F-1 students must arrive at Regent by Tuesday, August 5, 2014.

 Here are some important details: